turtler12/Muon/README.md

 For a comparison between AdamW, Shampoo, SOAP, and Muon for training a 124M-parameter transformer, see [here](https://github.com/KellerJordan/modded-nanogpt/tree/master/records/102924_Optimizers).

-## Connection to Shampoo

-See [this thread](https://x.com/kellerjordan0/status/1844782418676339059) for more info including the connection to Shampoo.

 ## Accomplishments

 * [Lowered the record for training to 94% on CIFAR-10 from 3.3 A100-seconds to 2.7 A100-seconds](https://github.com/KellerJordan/cifar10-airbench)